sigfrido/osmraw2sfs/README.md

 # osmraw2sfs

-This tool transform an OSM raw spatialite db into something viewable with QGIS and other OGR SFS compliant GIS.
+This tool makes an OSM raw spatialite db viewable with QGIS and other OGR SFS compliant GIS.

 It has two main features:

-* Initialise sfs geometry in a given projection for ways and nodes
+* Creates sfs geometry in a given projection for ways and nodes
-* Create / drop spatial views based on the [node|way]-tag relationship.
+* Creates / drops spatial views based on the [node|way]-tag relationship.

 An overview of the entire process: